openid/fapi/fapi-2_0-security-profile.md

     enabling the End-User to be aware of the context in which a flow was started.

- **NOTE**:
+**NOTE 1**:
 This profile may be used by Confidential Clients on a user-controlled device where the system clock may not be accurate, causing `private_key_jwt` client authentication to fail.
 In such circumstances a Client should consider using the HTTP Date header returned from the server to synchronize its own clock when generating client assertions.

-**NOTE**:
+**NOTE 2**:
 Although Authorization Servers are required to support "Authorization Code Binding to DPoP Key" (as defined by Section 10.1 of [@!RFC9449]), clients are not required to use it.